(SFX modern High Street mixes to SFX of medieval market)

 Thomas: It does still have a look of grandeur; I’ll give you that.
 It’s really interesting to be able to look down the side lanes all the way out of the city and beyond.

 Fiona: Yes, and it reminds us why this was such a good location for traders.
 The Firth of Forth is right there, allowing them to bring their goods by boat almost straight into the town.
 Some of the buildings along here show how important trade has been ever since.
 Many seem to have been built in very prosperous times.
 For example, there’s the old linen exchange up on the right and opposite that is something else worth spotting, the Mercat Cross.
 It’s a stone column topped with the unicorn which is one of Scotland’s national animals, and in earlier times, this signified a town’s right to trade.

 As we reach the street to cross, take a look down New Row to the right and you can see those magnificent bridges again.

 Here is where we cross the road and at the end of the next row of shops we will find two benches.

 Thomas: It’s certainly a place of pilgrimage for shoppers but it’s a shame there’s not much left for Margaret’s pilgrims today.

-And you might be interested to know that the fine building a little further on, almost opposite that church, is our own Carnegie Hall.
+You might be interested to know that the fine building a little further on, is our own Carnegie Hall.
 Not quite on the scale of New York’s but we’re proud of it.
 Round the corner, on our left you opposite Carnegie Hall, you will find a red brick building, St Margaret’s Roman Catholic Memorial Church in fact.